SEND Information Report

 Meeting children’s needs

-It is our aim to meet the needs of all children through high quality, differentiated teaching (‘wave 1’ support).
+It is our aim to meet the needs of all children through first quality teaching.
 However, we recognise that there are times when children may need additional support and/or interventions.
 The aim of these interventions is to support children with a view to them making accelerated progress in the area being targeted.

 ‘Wave 2’ support

-There are times where we may feel it is necessary to get outside agencies involved to best meet the children’s needs.
+There are also times where we may feel it is necessary to get specialist outside agencies involved to advise school on how to best meet a pupils needs.
 Many of these are provided through Tameside Pupil Services or the NHS after a referral by the class teacher or SENCo.
 Any involvement with outside agencies will be done with full consultation of the child’s parents.

 Parent and Pupil Involvement